MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.6_serializable.rst

 they are used to create variables of such type.

 Now we define a class implementing the ``Serializable`` interface.
 In this case, we call it ``TestClass``.
-The constructor can be divided into two parts: first, we build a set of variables of different types.
-Then, we call the superclass constructor, i.e. the constructor of ``Serializable``.
-Finally, we specify which variables we want to be saved in the MushroomRL file passing keywords to the ``self._add_save_attr`` method.
+In the constructor we first build a set of variables of different types, and then we specify which variables we want to be saved in the MushroomRL file passing keywords to the ``self._add_save_attr`` method.
+Note that ``Serializable`` has no constructor to call: the important attributes are set up automatically when the object is created.

 .. literalinclude:: code/serialization.py
-   :lines: 8-45
+   :lines: 8-42

 Some remarks about the ``self._add_save_attr`` method: the keyword name must be the name of the variable we want to store in the file, while the associated value is the method we want to use to store such variables.